Terms and conditions of sale

 6. Delivery

 6.1.
 Delivery times apply from the date of availability at MSE’s premises and are given for information only.
-Any delays that may occur shall not under any circumstances justify cancellation of the order, refusal to accept delivery of the goods or non-payment of the invoice, nor give rise to the application of penalties or payment of compensation by MSE.
+Any delays that may occur can in no case justify the cancellation of the order, the refusal to take delivery of the goods, or the non-payment of the invoice, nor give rise to the application of penalties or the payment of compensation by MSE.

 6.2.
-Any customs duties or local taxes are the exclusive responsibility of the Customer, unless expressly stated otherwise.
+Any customs duties or local taxes are the sole responsibility of the Client, unless expressly stated otherwise.

 6.3.
 Transport, by whatever means, is carried out at the risk and peril of the consignee, who must, before taking delivery of the goods, ensure that there is no damage or shortage, and if necessary, notify the carrier in writing of any reservations, who is solely responsible.
-Goods delivered to a third party are delivered under the full responsibility of the customer.
+Goods delivered to a third party are under the sole responsibility of the Client.

 6.4.
 MSE cannot be held responsible for any damage to the package or its contents during transport.